TrudAX/denistrunin-blog/src/draft/ax2012-howtosupport/index.md

 This analysis may not work for every client, as there may no be stable load patters, but is some cases can give a valuable information about Dynamics AX batch performance.
 Full description is here: [Analysing Dynamics AX / Dynamics 365FO batch performance using Power BI](https://denistrunin.com/performance-powerbibatch)

-## Developing new integrations
+## Develop new AX integrations

 It may happen that you need to develop a new integration with some systems.
 Most of the in-build AX modules (like AIF) become obsolete, so I suggest using the  [External integration](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel) module.
 I shared code for D365FO, but it is X++ based, so can be with some restrictions reused on lower versions

 For inbound flow it will be something like importing files from the shared directory, for outbound: a periodic or event based exports to the files.
 It may be also combined with some No-Code tools, setup to take files from the directory and send to external services.

 ## Maintaining Windows and SQL Server versions

 Keeping the legacy Windows may be a challenging task.
-A common Dynamics AX components includes an AX client and Application server(AOS) that may work only on specific Windows versions(the best way to find this is a google Dynamics AX xx system requirements).
+A common Dynamics AX components includes an AX client and Application server(AOS) that may work only on specific Windows versions(the best way to find this is a google "Dynamics AX xx system requirements").
 As a starting point for at least for Dynamics 4.0 a Windows 2012R2 can be used.

 For SQL Server situation is much better, you can install latest SQL Server (e.g. SQL2022 or SQL2019) and use a compatibility mode to a maximum supported version, it works quite well with all Dynamics versions.
-Also recently Vasily Nosov published an article regarding SSRS installation: [How to install AX 2012 R3 SSRS extensions on SQL 2022 if you really want to](https://www.linkedin.com/pulse/how-install-ax-2012-r3-ssrs-extensions-sql-2022-you-really-nosov-dcvzc/)
+Also recently Vasily Nosov published an article regarding SSRS installation: [How to install AX 2012 R3 SSRS extensions on SQL 2022 if you really want to](https://www.linkedin.com/pulse/how-install-ax-2012-r3-ssrs-extensions-sql-2022-you-really-nosov-dcvzc/).

 ## Performing data cleanup